-EPP 411 - Forest Insects and Diseases (M.S. credit only)
+EPP 411 - Forest Insects and Diseases (approved for UG credit)

-Insects and pathogens associated with trees and shrubs will be identified and their impacts on host plants evaluated.

-Instructors: D. Hadziabdic and TBD
+3 Credit Hours Lecture Insects and pathogens associated with trees and shrubs will be identified and their impacts on host plants evaluated.
+Instructors: D. Hadziabdic and J. Grant

-EPP 425 - Medical and Veterinary Entomology (M.S. credit only)
+EPP 425 - Medical and Veterinary Entomology (approved for UG credit)

 Identification, biology, and control of arthropod parasites of humans and animals.
 The course focuses on arthropods and their biology, life histories, habitats, hosts, and options for management.
-Review and discussion of sampling/monitoring methods and decision-making guidelines to managing vector-borne diseases also will be addressed.
+Review and discussion of sampling/monitoring methods and decision-making guidelines to managing vector-borne diseases will also be addressed.
 Graduate students will be required to complete an in-depth research project that requires manuscript submission for publication.
 Instructor: R. Trout Fryxell